wiremock/wiremock.org/_docs/extensibility/adding-template-helpers.md

 ---
-layout: docs
-title: Adding Template Helpers
-meta_title: Adding custom template helpers
 description: Adding custom Handlebars helpers to the template system via extensions
 ---

+# Adding Custom Template Helpers

 Extensions that implement the `TemplateHelperProviderExtension` interface provide additional Handlebars helpers to the templating system: